Paper cup: Dixie cups

 The Dixie Cup was first called "Health Kup", but from 1919 it was named after a line of dolls made by Alfred Schindler's Dixie Doll Company in New York.
 Success led the company, which had existed under a variety of names, to call itself the Dixie Cup Corporation and move to a factory in Wilson, Pennsylvania.
 Atop the factory was a large water tank in the shape of a cup.
+The water tank was removed on April 30, 2026.

 In 1957, Dixie merged with the American Can Company.
 The James River Corporation purchased American Can's paper business in 1982.
 The assets of James River are now part of Georgia-Pacific, a subsidiary of Koch Industries, the second largest privately owned company in the United States.
 In 1983, production moved to a modern factory in Forks, Pennsylvania.
 The original factory in Wilson has sat vacant ever since.
 The closing of the factory also prompted Conrail to abandon the Easton & Northern railroad branch, of which Dixie Cups was the last major customer.

 In 1969, the Dixie Cup logo was created by Saul Bass, a graphic designer known for his motion picture title sequences.

 A generalization of the coupon collector's problem, where one needs 2 (or any arbitrary larger number) of each coupon, instead of just 1, is sometimes called the Dixie cup problem; the name is inspired by children trying to collect "a complete set of pictures of baseball players, movie stars, etc., which appear on the covers of dixie cups" and trading with each other as they all try to create a complete set.

 Early advertisements

 The tone of many of the advertisements created by the Dixie Cup Company took the form of embracing modern ideals and marketing towards people who wanted to improve their lives and jump on board a new trend for fear of being left behind.
 "This is the sanitary age – the age of Dixie Cups" was used for several years with success.

 A subsequent pivot towards soda fountains was made in both product line and advertising, but the central idea of individual use as more sanitary than reusable glasses persisted.
 An emphasis on the theme of cups being "touched only by you" was seen as an act to make the cups seem individualized.

+Early advertisement for Dixie Cups when they were still known as Health Kups.

+"This is the Sanitary Age" advertisement for Dixie Cups.